CyberFlameGO/svnpython/Doc/reference/datamodel.rst

    .. index:: builtin: unicode

-   Called to implement :func:`unicode` built-in; should return a Unicode object.
+   Called to implement :func:`unicode` builtin; should return a Unicode object.
    When this method is not defined, string conversion is attempted, and the result of string conversion is converted to Unicode using the system default encoding.